a89529294/Notes/Coding/Courses/CSS For JS/Grid.md

 - grid items (the elements in the grid container)

 ## inline direction
-- `justify-content` applies to the grid structure, changing the columns.
+- `justify-content` applies to the grid structure, changing the columns widths.
 Defaults to *stretch*.
 - `justify-items` applies to the child elements within each cell, without affecting the shape of the grid.
 Defaults to *stretch*.
 - `justify-self` applies to one child element.

 ## block direction
-- `align-content` applies to the grid structure, changing the rows.
+- `align-content` applies to the grid structure, changing the rows height.
 Defaults to *stretch*.
 - `align-items` applies to the child elements within each cell, without affecting the shape of the grid.
 Defaults to *stretch*.
 - `align-self` applies to one child element.